JefGrailet/SAGE/src/README.md

 # About SAGE v2.0 (sage)

-*By Jean-François Grailet (last updated: January 7, 2020)*
+*By Jean-François Grailet (last updated: June 22, 2020)*

 ## About the code

-Since it needs to be compatible with old environments (e.g. Fedora 8, see remarks on deployment below), `SAGE` (just like `WISE`) is written in an _old-fashioned_ C++, i.e., it doesn't take advantage of the changes brought by C++11 and onwards.
+Since it is built on top of `WISE`, which initially needed to be compatible with old environments (e.g. Fedora 8, see remarks on deployment below), `SAGE` is written in an _old-fashioned_ C++.
+In other words, it doesn't take advantage of the changes brought by C++11 and onwards.
 As already said elsewhere, it is also designed to be a 32-bit application for the same reason.
-This said, after several campaigns run from the PlanetLab testbed towards all kinds of target networks, it is safe to assume `SAGE` is unlikely to crash or mismanage memory.
-It has been, on top of that, been extensively tested with `valgrind` on a local network.
+This said, after several campaigns run from the PlanetLab testbed towards all kinds of target networks without getting a suspicious crash, it is safe to assume `SAGE` is unlikely to mismanage memory.
+It has been, on top of that, extensively tested with `valgrind` on a local network.

 ## Compilation